aoloe/scribus-plugin-actionSearch/README.md

 ## Todo

-- add a translatable place holder in the qlineedit
-- clear and add the filtered list
-- place the dialog in the middle of the screen
+- Move the "Actions search" to the Help menu
-- can i add a default shortcut from the plugin?
+- Activate the shortcut.

 ## Notes